+Date:

+ty of Tampa Code Section 2-525, Profits Provided Financial Support by the City

-I The Board of Directors of HILLSBOROUGH COUNTY SCHOOL READINESS COALITION, INC. D/B/A EARLY LEARNING COALITION OF HILLSBOROUGH COUNTY.
-(Non-Profit) hereby accepts that City financial support is conditional on compliance with the City Ethics Code and certifies that it has reviewed the requirements of City of Tampa Code Section 2-525 and any leases, operating agreements or other contracts or agreements between Non-Profit and the City and determined that the Non-Profit has fully complied with each applicable requirement, including the following requirements in City of Tampa Code Section 2-525:
+Ι The Board of Directors of HILLSBOROUGH COUNTY SCHOOL READINESS COALITION, INC. D/B/A EARLY LEARN COALITION OF HILLSBOROUGH COUNTY.
+(Non-Profit) hereby accepts that City financial support is conditional on compliance with the Ethics Code and certifies that it has reviewed the requirements of City of Tampa Code Section 2-525 and any leases, operating agreements or contracts or agreements between Non-Profit and the City and determined that the Non-Profit has fully complied with each applicable requirements including the following requirements in City of Tampa Code Section 2-525:

-Required Policy Date of Adoption
+Req uired Policy Date of Adoption

-A. Conflict of Interest Policy (paragraph 2-525(4)a and b)
+А. Conflict of Interest Policy (paragraph 2-525(4)a and b)

-B. Anti-nepotism Policy (paragraph 2-525(4)c)
+В. Anti-nepotism Policy (paragraph 2-525(4)c)

 C. Whistleblower Policy (paragraph 2-525(4)d

 II A. The total salary and benefits of each Executive Staff member and any affiliated corporate entities as required by paragraph 2-525(5)a.
 2. & 3.

-Position: Name: Total (Compensation:
+Position: Name: Total Compensation:

 1. Chief Executive Officer:

 2. Financial accountability and controls:

 3. Facilities management and operations:

 4. Personnel and human resources:

 B. 5.
 Development, marketing and/or public relations: Total amount of City Financial Support: